 TestBash is a community-driven conference, so it's only right that the community gets to contribute to each programme.
-We currently do this by opening up the abstracts for each TestBash to community review.
-The abstracts are anonymised and sent in batches of thirty to willing members of the community interested in providing some feedback.
-We then use this data alongside many other factors to help us create the final programme.
-The insight provided by the reviewers is invaluable to Ministry of Testing, we really appreciate the support.
+We do this by opening up the abstracts for each TestBash to community review.
+The abstracts are anonymised and you give them a simple Green, Orange or Red score, and provide an optional comment.